arghyanator/packer_amibuilder/README.md

 ```

 ##### Add AWS Security Group and rule to allow access to Packer Instance
-Add Security Group and rule as shown below from ypur data center 'Egress IP' to allow our Jenkins instance running in datacenter to access the packer Flask APIs over HTTPS.
+Add Security Group and rule as shown below from your data center 'Egress IP' to allow our Jenkins instance running in datacenter to access the packer Flask APIs over HTTPS.

 **Don't forget to add the new Security Group to the Packer instance created earlier**